 In all areas of business and administration, digitisation is a hard fact.
 If you fail to implement the latest digital strategies and technological solutions, you almost certainly risk falling behind the crowd.
 To survive, you have to put tech first.
+That's why optical character recognition - or OCR software - has come to prominence.

-This is where optical character recognition (OCR) technology enters the scene.
 Simply put, it is the process of turning images and electronic versions of handwritten, typed or printed documents into machine-encoded text.
 The idea is that when you’re dealing with physical documents, you have a way to digitise them.

 There are a number of software packages out there that are capable of doing this, and they mainly aim to make typing up text easier.
 Normally, if you’re at a meeting and have to take down notes, you’d be expected to type it all into a Word document.
 Well, OCR makes these sort of tasks far easier and quicker.
 In this article, we’re going to highlight the best OCR solutions out there.